 For Sleep Number, 2017 was a year of transformation.The company, an innovator in sleep products and technology with more than 550 stores across the U.S., changed its name, kicked off a new product line, and moved its headquarters from the suburbs to downtown Minneapolis.
 With much growth and change, the company went in search of better ways to build community and connection.
-“Our old way of communicating wasn’t going to work,” says Leah Guimond, Senior Manager, Communications.
+“Our old way of communicating wasn’t going to work,” says Leah Guimond, Director of Corporate Communications.

 The time was right to move forward on a project that had stalled for years: a new intranet.
 Sleep Number’s existing intranet was built on ColdFusion and had no content management system.
 Anyone who wanted to update it had to know code.
 In practice, this led to a static site, an over-dependency on email and word-of-mouth, and a digital experience that didn’t reflect the company’s brand.